victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

-1. This command will only find files that are only 1 directory deep,
+1. This command will only find files that are only 1 directory deep, ...
+This is useful because...

 ```
 $ find ~ -maxdepth 1
 x
 ```

-2. This command will only find files that are 2 directories deep,
+2. This command will only find files that are 2 directories deep, ...
+This can be useful when...

 ```
 $ find ~ -maxdepth 2